colour-science/colour-science.org/posts/the-colorchecker-considered-mostly-harmless.rst

 More importantly, it damages the camera maker's characterisation work by replacing it with a potentially harmful shot dependent calibration.
-Camera makers, e.g. ARRI, RED or Sony, have intimate knowledge of their camera's spectral sensitivities and lenses' transmission.
+Camera makers, e.g., ARRI, RED or Sony, have intimate knowledge of their camera's spectral sensitivities and lenses' transmission.
 They have access to high-precision monochromators and spectro-radiometers.